 Source: www.statista.com

-Interactive Brokers, which is currently one of the prominent names in the Forex sector, also had a significant growth of active traders in the years that followed the global pandemic.
-When comparing the stats for May 2017 and May 2021, we can see that the number of active monthly traders increased from about 45,000 to nearly 139,000.
-These numbers represent a 206% surge in the number of monthly traders using the trading services of Interactive Brokers.
+One of the most prominent names in the forex sector, Interactive Brokers, also had a significant growth of active traders in the years that followed the global pandemic.
+From May 2017 to May 2021, we can see that the number of active monthly traders increased from about 45,000 to nearly 139,000.
+That is a 206% surge in the number of monthly traders using the trading services of Interactive Brokers.
+In the third quarter of 2025, the company reported a 32% year-over-year increase in the number of registered customer accounts, growing to 4.13 million.

 Interactive Brokers’ Monthly Active Traders 2017 – 2021 (in 1000s)